Category: Story

 What is the difference between HEIC and JPEG for storage?

-HEIC (High Efficiency Image Format) uses advanced HEVC encoding to produce file sizes that are roughly 50% smaller than JPEGs of the same visual quality.
-While JPEG is more universally compatible with older software, HEIC is the preferred standard for modern Apple and Android ecosystems to maximize storage efficiency.
+HEIC (High Efficiency Image Format) uses HEVC encoding to produce files roughly 50% smaller than JPEGs at the same visual quality.
+JPEG offers broader compatibility with older software, while HEIC is the preferred standard for modern Apple and Android ecosystems to maximize storage efficiency.

 • How to Compress and Resize Images for Web and Social Media (2026 Guide)